chirpy2605/voron/V0/Rapid_Burner/README.md

 ## v4 Changelog:

 - 2023-01-23 v4 released

 - 2023-01-27 Added sliders to the v0.2 cowls and hotend mounts to help prevent the toolhead from tilting

 - 2023-01-27 Added experimental sequin support for v0.2 cowls

-- 2023-02-23 Added missing heat insert hole to the orbiter v2 volcano mount
+- 2023-02-26 Added missing heat insert hole to the orbiter v2 volcano mount

+- 2023-02-26 Made all the v0.2 extruder mounts flush with the x-carriage rear screw mount

+- 2023-02-26 Added new cable routing system that allows the easy fitting and removal of part cooling fans and simple routing for LEDs

+- 2023-02-26 Updated CAD with all the recent changes

+- 2023-02-26 Changed LED configuration recommendation to [GitHub - julianschill/klipper-led_effect: LED effects plugin for klipper](https://github.com/julianschill/klipper-led_effect)

+- 2023-02-26 Added Sequin cowls